 When learning the 5S methodology, the vast majority of the time spent will be on the first four S’s.
 The last S, which stands for Shitsuke, or Sustain, however, is almost certainly going to be the most important one.
-Without this S, all the others would quickly fall out of use and the progress that a workplace makes would be lost.
+Without this S, all the others would quickly fall out of use, and the progress that a workplace makes would be lost.
 With this in mind, let’s take some time to go over what exactly ‘Sustain’ means and how it applies to a workplace.

 What is Sustain

 If you make a change in a process to eliminate waste, it is important to sustain that change.
-It is also important, however, to keep looking for further ways to improve the facility, and even that same process.
+It is also important, however, to keep looking for further ways to improve the facility and even that same process.
 So, in 5S, sustain actually doesn’t mean to keep things the same, but rather to keep them moving forward.
-A facility must have sustained improvement in order to be successful with 5S.
+A facility must have sustained improvement to be successful with 5S.

 How to Sustain Improvement

 Sustaining improvement requires not just a set type of action, but a change in the overall culture of a workplace.
 Rather than having employees who can follow set processes day in and day out, you want to encourage employees to look for opportunities for change that will benefit themselves, the company, or the customers.